andkoc001/Tips_dataset_analysis/README.md

 ### Fellow students

-Much inspiration, ideas, directions and solutions throughout the project has been obtained from my fellow students of the course.
+Much inspiration, ideas, directions and solutions throughout the project has been provided from fellow students.
 Thank you all!